wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-hadoop-introduction.md

 * **<a  target="_blank" href="https://storm.incubator.apache.org/">Apache Storm</a>** (the "Stream" workload): A distributed, real-time computation system for processing large streams of data fast.
 Storm is offered as a managed cluster in HDInsight.
 See [Analyze real-time sensor data using Storm and Hadoop](/documentation/articles/hdinsight-storm-sensor-data-analysis).

-## What are the Hadoop components?
+## What are the Hadoop components and utilties?

-In addition to the previous overall configurations, the following individual components are also included on HDInsight clusters.
+The following components and utilities are included on HDInsight clusters.

 * **[Avro](#avro)** (Microsoft .NET Library for Avro): Data serialization for the Microsoft .NET environment.